 First position the header under the tongue of the combine.
 Raise and tilt the header so that it fits squarely against both combine side frame and the upper header.
 Install the 1/2 x 1 1/2 capscrews, flatwashers, lockwashers, and hex nuts (8 of each) that connect the rear of the header to the side frame.
 Do not fully tighten at this point.
 Next install the 1/2 x 1 1/2 carriage screws, flatwasher, lockwashers, and hex nuts (12 of each) that connect the top of the detached header to the under side of the tongue supports.
-Next attach the front brace arms with the 7/8 x 3 1/2 capscrews, lockwashers, and hex nuts (2 of each).
 Now tighten all bolts securely.
 Check the joint where the square tube of the drop floor meets the square tube of the #1 concave.
 The joint should be tight enough so that no peanuts can fall out.
 There should not be any raised corners or surfaces that could shell or damage peanuts.
 Adjust each tube position in the slotted holes if necessary.